Atypical-Consulting/VirtualFileSystem/docs/api/VirtualFileSystem.md

     The file path is relative to the root of the virtual file system.
   - **[ToString()](VFSFilePath.ToString().md 'Atypical.VirtualFileSystem.Core.VFSFilePath.ToString()')** `Method` Returns a string that represents the current object.
     The file path is relative to the root of the virtual file system.
+  - **[implicit operator VFSFilePath(string)](VFSFilePath.implicitoperatorVFSFilePath(string).md 'Atypical.VirtualFileSystem.Core.VFSFilePath.op_Implicit Atypical.VirtualFileSystem.Core.VFSFilePath(string)')** `Operator` Implicit conversion from string.
+    This allows you to use a string as a [VFSFilePath](VFSFilePath.md 'Atypical.VirtualFileSystem.Core.VFSFilePath').
   - **[implicit operator string(VFSFilePath)](VFSFilePath.implicitoperatorstring(VFSFilePath).md 'Atypical.VirtualFileSystem.Core.VFSFilePath.op_Implicit string(Atypical.VirtualFileSystem.Core.VFSFilePath)')** `Operator` Implicit conversion to string
     This allows you to use a [VFSFilePath](VFSFilePath.md 'Atypical.VirtualFileSystem.Core.VFSFilePath') as a string.
 - **[VFSFileRenamedArgs](VFSFileRenamedArgs.md 'Atypical.VirtualFileSystem.Core.VFSFileRenamedArgs')** `Class` Provides data for the FileRenamed event.